The heat treatment process is employed with both chemical nickel and hard chromium process technologies.

 Heat treatment serves as a preventative measure for the resistance of high strength steel parts against hydrogen

 induced brittle fractures, in accordance with DIN 50969 (colloquially referred to as hydrogen diffusion annealing).

 Directly after nickel or chromium plating, the parts are placed in a furnace (between 120°C – 400°C) for dehydrogenation.
-Through appropriate heat treatment, it is possible to extract the hydrogen absorbed during the coating process.
-The surface characteristics exhibit very little change.
-It is necessary to note here, that an increasing coating thickness also means an increase in the gas-tightness of the coating.
+By means of appropriate heat treatment, it is possible to extract the hydrogen absorbed during the coating process.
+The surface characteristics change very little.
+It should be noted here that with increasing coating thickness, the gas tightness of the coating increases.

 Avoidance of hydrogen embrittlement